unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (scimitar), very rare (requires attunement)_

-You gain a +2 bonus to attack and damage rolls made with this magic weapon.
+You gain a +2 bonus to attack and damage rolls made with this tek weapon.
 In addition, you can make one attack with it as a bonus action on each of your turns.

 ### Shield, +1, +2, or +3